javierez/house_scraper/README.md

 🔳🔳🔳🔳🔳🔳🔳🔳⬜️⬜️ 80% (?)

-*Conlusions*
+## Conclusions
-Once I had a significantly big data sample (1200 flats scraped - 4 different neighborhoods), I tried to forecast the price based on all the attributes that I could retrieve from the webpage (floor, area, elevator, rooms, bathrooms, etc).
-The forecast was not as accurate as ...to be continued
+Once I had a significantly big data sample (1200 flats scraped - 4 different neighborhoods), I tried to forecast the price based on all the attributes that I could retrieve from the webpage (floor, area, elevator, rooms, bathrooms, etc). **Price published do not always represent the sale price.** Therefore, forecasts were not as accurate as expected because people can advertise any house at any price.
+Sale prices represent more faithfully the value of the house advertised.

+Unaccurate prices limit the tool's main functionalities (profitability or price given the desired profitability).
+Considering the existing usability limitations, I will not continue developing the tool.

+It was a great experience learning how to scrape, avoiding scraping traps and some metrics related to Real Estate investments.
+Thanks for reading!